The History of the Environment

 The Eucalyptus Problem

-The Eucalyptus Tree and its Tactical Toxicity.
+The Eucalyptus Tree and its Tactical Toxicity

-The Environmental Dangers of the Eucalyptus Tree.
+The Environmental Dangers of the Eucalyptus Tree

 Due to these shortcomings in the water-preserving capacity of the Eucalyptus plantation, it cannot counterbalance the uneven distribution of rain.
 The result is often torrential flooding in the down-slope areas, in this case, the northern district of Addis Ababa.
-In August 1994, it created a fatal danger because of overwhelming and sudden flooding.
+In August 1994, overwhelming and sudden flooding created a fatal danger.

 Ethiopia's and Nature's Heritage:

-The Natural Optimized Storage of Purified Water.
+The Natural Optimized Storage of Purified Water

-Ethiopia's Historical Rainfall & Deluges.
+Ethiopia's Historical Rainfall & Deluges

 The water-retaining properties of native Highland

-vegetation and its trees can be considered and
+vegetation and its trees can be considered, and

 scientifically analyzed using similar methods